Work we have done and what it has achieved

 The ATG have previously held several member exhibitions which have highlighted the exceptional talent of Australian tattooists.
 It is one of the aims of the organisation to continue to raise events which showcase its members work.

-The focus of any work the ATG undertakes with Governments is done in an endeavor to raise awareness of the high level of practice within the art form, the culture of the profession and ensure that any potential future regulation is informed and positively supports the profession.
-The current and ongoing work of the ATG is undertaken in an endeavour to see any excessive and/or unnecessary regulation removed.
+The focus of any work the ATG undertakes with Governments is done in an endeavour to raise awareness of the high level of practice within the art form, the culture of the profession and ensure that any potential future regulation is informed and positively supports the profession.

 Through the work of the ATG and the support of its members the following outcomes have been achieved: